Operational Acceptance Testing Operational Acceptance Testing (OAT) is a software testing...

 |The project plan will never disturb even if a team member leaves the team.||If any of the team members exit during development, it can hurt the project development.|

 |Daily meetings sometimes frustrate team members.||Outdated Kanban board can lead to issues in the development process.|

 |Large projects can easily divided into easily manageable sprints.|

-Black Box Testing Black Box Testing is a software testing method in which the functionalities of...
+Configuration Testing Configuration Testing is a software testing technique in which the software...

 Scrum in Software Testing Scrum in Software Testing is a methodology for building complex software...